ioccc-src/winner/1995/vanschnitz/README.md

     make all
 ```

-The authors provided a deobfuscated version, originally uuencoded but uudecoded by us
+The authors provided an unobfuscated version, originally uuencoded but uudecoded by us
 in 2023.
 See [Alternate code](#alternate-code) below.